kettanaito/react-advanced-form/docs/architecture/argument-properties.md

 # Argument properties

 ## Introduction
-Each callback function in React Advanced Form uses an "*Object as an argument*" approach, meaning that it exposes an argument Object with the set of fixed properties.
+Each callback function in React Advanced Form uses an "*Object as argument*" approach, meaning that it exposes an argument Object with the set of fixed properties.
 Take a look at the example:

 ```jsx
 export default class Example extends React.Component {